TheoW03/MRA32/README.md

 also added comments with the "#" they follow the MIPS and numbers are like this

-# Conditinally Executed Instructions
+# Conditionally Executed Instructions

-will follow the nearest CMP in your code. aslong as you have a condition prefix in the
+this will follow the CPSR flags which set by adding a "S" prefix or CMP

-so ADD becomes ADDEQ

-the conditions I added so far

 ```
 EQ <Rn>, <Rm or const> (Z_FLAG = 1)